-The simple alternative, though, is to just pop the URL for that page into Facebook’s Sharing Debugger.
+The simple alternative, though, is to use the Facebook debugger.
+Just pop the URL for that page into Facebook’s Sharing Debugger.
 When we do, Facebook shows us the link preview that they’re now able to generate:

-And when we try to share that URL on Facebook again, we can see that they’re now able to generate a preview that includes an image:
+And when we try to share that URL on Facebook again after using the Facebook debugger, we can see that they’re now able to generate a preview that includes an image:

 So bada-bing, bada-boom – we have one little extra step to our social sharing workflow.

-Now, whenever we publish a new blog post, we just plug the URL into Facebook’s Sharing Debugger as soon as it’s live, and we know that the link preview will generate without a hitch when anyone (including us!) shares that URL on Facebook.
+Now, whenever we publish a new blog post, we just plug the URL into Facebook’s Sharing Debugger as soon as it’s live, and we know that the link preview will generate an image preview without a hitch when anyone (including us!) shares that URL on Facebook.

 (And if it means less fake news and inaccurate link previews in the News Feed, it’s a step we’re pretty glad to take.)

-Now, let’s say you plug your link in the Sharing Debugger, but the link preview doesn’t look the way you want.
+Now, let’s say you plug your link in the Facebook Debugger, but the image preview doesn’t look the way you want.